 Ghost and bot accounts only make it look like you have a large following.
 Fake followers like these are not increasing your sales, your reach or your self-worth.
 Let’s take a look at how to remove them and make your Instagram more authentic.

 It happens all of the time.
-I meet musicians who are looking for help with growing their social media presence, and have received help from other marketers in the past.
+I meet musicians who are looking for help growing their social media presence, and have received help from other marketers previously.
 These ‘professionals’ decided to use a growth strategy on the account that has been proven not to work; using Instagram bots to increase followers.
-The classic follow/unfollow strategy is still in use today, but Instagram is clever, and it’s now becoming less and less effective.
+The classic follow/unfollow strategy is still in use today, but Instagram is clever, and it’s becoming less and less effective.
 Fake followers just don’t work anymore.

 Over the past few years, social media has changed drastically.
 Once dominated by spam and fake interactions, we can now see that genuine engagement is what rises to the top.
 Social media is becoming a place to spark real conversation, rather than spamming posts with worthless emojis.

-That’s really the goal of any social media platform – to get users to upload creative content that triggers more authentic engagement.
+That’s really the goal of any social media platform – getting users to upload creative content that triggers more authentic engagement.
 This improves the user experience on the platform, and causes them to come back day after day.

 In recent years, social media platforms have been adjusting & improving their algorithms to focus on engagement.
 And this is where your problem lies.
 When you have fake followers, including ghosts, bots and inactive accounts – they are completely killing the visibility of your content.

 OK, let me break it down for you.
 When you post on your Instagram feed, Instagram will firstly show your content to a small percentage of your followers.
 This is to see how it performs before they decide how far and wide they want to share it.